Local advocacy

 Check the agenda for any meeting you want to attend, which will outline the specific meeting rules.
 Typically, though:

-QUICK LINKS: PUBLIC MEETINGS and AGENDAS
+QUICK LINKS: PUBLIC MEETINGS and CONTACTS

 Pima County

 We follow along with the Board of Supervisors and their work.
-This includes their main meeting, as well as their newsletters.
+This includes their main meeting, as well as their District newsletters.

 The County also maintains a number of Committees, and you can follow along with and input into their work too.
 Below are two that we regularly attend.